(E204CW Revised 03/08/2017)

 ARTICLE 7—SECURITY AND COMPLIANCE

-7.1 Export Compliance.
+7.3 Export Compliance.
 Each party will comply with all applicable export laws and regulations, including the US Department of Commerce's Export Administration Regulations (EAR), the US Department of State's International Traffic in Arms Regulations (ITAR), and other applicable export laws.
 Customer will not export, reexport, transfer, release, or otherwise dispose of, in whole or in part, or permit access, transfer, or use of Services or Esri Offerings to any United States embargoed countries or denied entities or persons except in accordance with all then-current applicable US government export laws and regulations.
 Customer will not export, reexport, transfer, or use Services or Esri Offerings for certain missile, nuclear, chemical, or biological activities or end uses without proper authorization from the US government.
 Customer shall immediately notify Esri in writing if any US government entity or agency denies, suspends, or revokes Customer's export privileges.
 Customer will not upload, store, or process in Cloud Services any Customer Content that (i) has an Export Control Classification Number (ECCN) other than EAR99 or (ii) is controlled for export from the United States under ITAR.
-Esri will not perform Services or provide Esri Offerings related to any defense article, defense service, or technical data, as defined under the ITAR Sections 120.6, 120.9, and 120.10, respectively, until Esri obtains any necessary export license from the US government.
+Customer will notify Esri in advance if Esri's performance of any Services or provision of any Esri Offerings is related to any defense article, defense service, or technical data, as defined under the ITAR Sections 120.6, 120.9, and 120.10 respectively; Esri will not perform any such Services or provide any such Esri Offerings until Esri obtains any necessary export license from the US government.
 Customer will reasonably assist Esri in applying and obtaining an export license if needed.

 8.1 Prohibited Uses.
 Customer may not access or use Cloud Services to